Markets and Framework

-An International Review was commission by AEMO to support the Open Energy Networks Project.
+An International Review was commissioned by AEMO to support the Open Energy Networks Project.
 This review focused on progress made internationally and the steps taken to develop DER coordination frameworks between Distribution and Transmission networks.

 Read the International Review and findings:

 - Coordination of Distributed Energy Resources; International System Architecture Insights for Future Market Design (4.3 MB, pdf)

 Smart Grid Architecture Models – EA Tech Report

 In collaboration with EA Tech, a series of functional specification workshops were conducted to develop the detailed Smart Grid Architecture Models (SGAMs) for each of the proposed energy market models, including the resultant 'Hybrid model'.

 Read more about the proposed frameworks:

 Further information about each model can be found in the Energy Networks report:

 The Functional Specification Workshops – held in Sydney, Melbourne and Perth – adopted a similar approach to that undertaken in the UK, as discussed in the above-mentioned report.